soilwise-he/soil-observation-data-encodings/GPKG/README.md

 # GeoPackage

+This work is being done under the [GeoPackage Repo of SoilWise](https://github.com/soilwise-he/Geopackage-so)

 This work builds on the work of EJP Soil project, which crafted a [geopackage for soil data based on the INSPIRE model](https://github.com/ejpsoil/inspire_soil_gpkg_template).

 While testing the geopackage in real world scenario's, some observations were made